- European judges rode roughshod over British sovereignty yesterday by ruling that prisoners must be allowed to vote.

 The article then goes on to say that at least 2,500 prisoners have gone on to log claims for compensation… Well of course they have!
 The ECHR have basically told them that they will get money because they have committed a serious offence and have had their voting rights removed from them.
 It is completely mad!

 Surely it shouldn’t be up to some unelected judges, who are hundreds of miles away, to decide what’s best for our country?
 You’d of thought so wouldn’t you?

 But wait, here’s the best part.
 The ECHR judges who have came up with this brainwave don’t need to have any judicial experience in their homeland to become a judge for the ECHR in the first place.
-So not only do we have people outside the UK controlling what happens in our country but we also have people who possibly have no experience, therefore any idea, about how the judicial process works or how it is even decided.
+So not only do we have people outside the UK controlling what happens in our country but we also have people who possibly have no experience, therefore no idea, about how the judicial process works or how it is even decided.
 That is really reassuring isn’t it?
 No?
 I didn’t think it was.

 Of course, well all know what will happen.
 The law will be changed because it will be easier giving in to the ECHR instead of the Government having to grow a pair and pull us out of the EU.
 The ECHR get their own way about the vote, the prisoners will get their compensation and the amount of tax people have to pay will go up.

 So with reference to the above facts, who is losing out?
 Yes, the people who will be paying more tax so the prisoners get their compensation.
 Because it’s not as if the tax payer pays for keeping the prisoners in the first place is it?